Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 ##Implement the Mobile SDK to send PII data to external destinations

 To send PII data to external destinations, the `PII` action can trigger the Rules Engine when the configured triggers and traits match.
-When setting a rule, you can set the `PII` action for a Signal event, so that `collectPii` can trigger the rule and send the `PII` data..
+When creating a rule, you can set the `PII` action for a Signal event, so that `collectPii` can trigger the rule and send the `PII` data.

 For the information on collectPii and its usage, see collectPii in [AEP Mobile Core API reference Page](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii)

-For more information on how to configure the Signal postbacks in Adobe Experience Platform Launch refer [signals-extension-and-rules-engine-integration](https://aep-sdks.gitbook.io/docs/resources/user-guides/signals-extension-and-rules-engine-integration).
+For more information about how to configure the Signal postbacks in Adobe Experience Platform Launch, see [doc link](https://aep-sdks.gitbook.io/docs/resources/user-guides/signals-extension-and-rules-engine-integration).